plan-be/iode/doc/source/reports_commands.rst

 .. _sysmovefile:

-COMMAND SYSMOVEFILE
+COMMAND SysMoveFile
 ^^^^^^^^^^^^^^^^^^^

 This function allows the user to rename any file on disk.
-Unlike the :ref:`FileRenameXxx <filerename>` function, the extension can be anything.
+Unlike the :ref:`FileRename<...> <filerename>` function, the extension can be anything.

 .. warning::